INSIGHT-Darkness at dawn: the fragile plan to rescue Greece

 Alexis Tsipras was “close to walking out”, a source close to the euro zone summit said.
 The prime minister told other leaders that if he accepted one final bailout condition, fellow Greeks would brand him a sell-out and he “may as well not go home”.

-After 14 hours of talks with German Chancellor Angela Merkel and other euro zone leaders, Tsipras was refusing to yield on the last outstanding item on a draconian list of loan terms which some critics say indicated that Berlin wants to humiliate his leftist government and, perhaps, drive Greece from the euro.
+After 14 hours of talks with German Chancellor Angela Merkel and other euro zone leaders, Tsipras was refusing to yield on the last outstanding item on an exhaustive list of loan terms that some critics say indicated Berlin wants to humiliate his leftist government and, perhaps, drive Greece from the euro.

-“If I agree to such an escrow, I may as well not go back,” a second source who was present at the summit quoted Tsipras as telling fellow leaders after Merkel demanded that he place 50 billion euros of state assets in Luxembourg, out of reach of his government.
-Cash generated would then pay off Athens’ creditors.
+“Maybe you need Crete?
+The Parthenon?
+The whole Acropolis maybe?” a second source quoted him asking fellow leaders after Merkel insisted he place 50 billion euros of state assets in Luxembourg, sequestered from his control to repay creditors.
+It is a demand some Greeks have compared to the Nazi occupation.

+“If I agree to such an escrow, I can buy a ticket to fly to any other country,” Tsipras said, according to a third source.

 With markets in Europe about to open, and uncertainty over a continued cash lifeline for the Greek financial system from the European Central Bank, stalemate could have tipped Greece into a bankruptcy that would have shut it out of the common currency.